Jason Emer, MD - Dermatologic Surgeon in Beverly Hills, California

 Thank you.

-This is the second time this week.
-We've heard about Ellacor.
-So I feel like it's about to blow up.
+This is second time this week.
+We've heard about Ellacor, so I feel like it's about to blow up.

-You know, to me it's the newest technology on the block.
-I think that if in this category, cuz there is no category for this, it can be pretty amazing for skin tightening and for problems specifically thinner, thinner women and people that have poor structural anatomy on their lower face, making them sag a lot earlier or with now with having peptides like Ozempic for example, that makes people lose weight more quickly.
-Now you could do a gastric sleeve, you can go on a fad diet, you can, you know, just work out a lot and still get the same results that Ozempic gives.
-It doesn't change the face, it just make people lose weight.
-But if you notice the sagging and the face more soon you can get a lot of reversal in it without much complication at all.
-I mean people look great now, the only negative for it to do it, well again, like I was saying, even the developer of it I don't think is doing the levels that I'm doing.
+To me, it's the newest technology on the block.
+I think that if in this category there is no category for this, it can be pretty amazing for skin tightening and for problems, specifically thinner women and people that have poor structural anatomy on their lower face, making them sag a lot earlier or with now with having peptides like Ozempic for example, that makes people lose weight more quickly.
+Now you could do big gastric sleeve, you can go on a fad diet, you can just work out a lot and still get the same results that Ozempic gives.
+It doesn't change the face, it just made people lose weight.
+But if you notice the sagging and the face more soon, you can get a lot of reversal in it without much complication at all.
+I mean, people look great now, the only negative for it to do it, well, again, like I was saying, even the developer of it, I don't think is doing the levels that I'm doing.
 You have to do aggressive skincare, otherwise you could be left with little spots.
-You could be left with redness for a while.
-Or you could get, like I was talking about those little dots on areas that are tighter like the chin.
+You could be left with redness for a while or you could get, like I was talking about those little dots on areas that are tighter like the chin.
 So you have to do aggressive skincare protocols, which is now we have perfected after about 25 treatments.

 Doesn't the manufacturer have to follow whatever guidelines the FDA kind of puts them in a box?